whereswelly-govhack/wheres-welly/README.md

 At [Where's Welly](http://mapsnz.link/index.php?id=19), users can mark their work and home locations, and gain useful statistics about travel times by vehicle, by foot as well as recent rent statistics, courtesy of MBIE.
 Regions are mapped to indicate 5, 10 and 15 minute travel time from the work location.

 ### Looking for Home
 Users with a fixed work location who are looking for where to live can set their markers like this.
-Khandallah (marked "H" on the map) might look close on the map, but in terms of travel time you would be better of further away.
+Khandallah (marked "H" on the map) might look close on the map, but in terms of travel time you would be better off living further away.

-[Where's Welly](http://mapsnz.link/index.php?id=19) also calculates the following:
+[Where's Welly](http://mapsnz.link/index.php?id=19) also displays the following:
 - Travel time by foot, bicycle or vehicle
 - Basic accomodation, fuel and parking costs for getting to and from your work location